 If a department wishes to rehire a University retiree, that individual must be hired using one of the regular or temporary part-time administrative employment categories: regular part-time, temporary part-time, or part-time variable hours.
 Please also refer to the applicable collective bargaining agreement for pension implications and limitations when rehiring any union retiree.

 If a department wishes to hire someone on a short-term basis who will be performing officer-level work, the individual must be hired using one of the regular or temporary administrative employment categories: regular full- time, regular part-time, temporary full-time, temporary part-time, or part-time variable hours.
 Alternatively, the department can hire a temporary through the Columbia Employment Information Center.

 For more information on determining when work is exempt (officer) versus non-exempt (support staff).
-Please review the exempt/non-exempt guidelines on the HR website or consult with your HR Client Manager.
+Please review the exempt/non-exempt guidelines on the HR website or consult with your Senior Human Resources Business Partner.

 Columbia University Graduates

 Students who have recently graduated can be hired or retained in a short-term casual employee position.
 The hours they worked as a student do not count toward the 4-month/560-hour limit on short-term casual employees.
 However, the 4-month/560 hour limit begins after graduation.

 Columbia University Students